Tamil Language and Hinduism Classes Available. Click Here for Details

 20 million ringgit?
 Hmmm…always follow the money trail.
 Welcome to Malaysian Hind Council!

-6 months…long enough to make promises and later… Well, if can be forgotten within days, I can only wonder what will happen to the proposals and memorandums.
+6 months…long enough to make promises and later… Well, if MHS can be forgotten within days, I can only wonder what will happen to the proposals and memorandums.

 Anyway, glad to hear the state govt have approved 146 temples.
 In how many years ah?